dbrown92700/SmartLicensing/README.md

 # Overview
-This script automates offline licensing for routers using Smart Licensing Using Policy using the Cisco Commerce API
+This script automates offline licensing for routers using Smart Licensing Using Policy using the Cisco Commerce API.
+If you supply router credentials, the script will log into the router to generate a RUM report, upload it to CSSM, retrieve the response and apply it to the router.

 # Reference Information
 ### Feature Documentation